leaysgur/slides/docs/vuefes_jp-2025/index.md

   - May change code behavior
     - `fn.name`: `(fn) = function () {}` vs `fn = function () {}`
   - Some parsers have option to preserve it
-- `@sveltejs/acorn-typescript` also called TS-ESTree
+- Both are called TS-ESTree with different AST structure...
-  - But different AST structure from `@typescript-eslint/typescript-estree` 😦
+  - `@typescript-eslint/typescript-estree`
+  - `@sveltejs/acorn-typescript`

 ---